Thank you for reading our post, please rate this article at the end.

 To support the roof’s outer layer, you must make roof bows.
 They will need to run from the bottom of the trailer’s front up until the area where the kitchen-bedroom partition is.
 The last bow will serve as the mounting location for the kitchen hatch.

 To reinforce the roof structure, you may want to use dowels.
 Depending on the thickness of your trailer’s walls, you may or may not need to make your dowels.
 We recommend using at least 3-inch-long dowels.
-If you can’t find such dowels in stores, you must make them yourself.
+If you can’t find such dowels in stores, you’ll have to make them yourself.

 Aside from that, you will need to make sure that the finish nails or screws aren’t in the way of the dowels.